Schumacher-Group-UPB/PULSE/README.md

 Here are some common errors and how to hopefully fix them

 ### Errors on Compilation even though VS and CUDA are installed, CUDA and cl are in the path variable
 If you get syntax or missing file errors, your Visual Studio installation may be incompatible with your current CUDA version.
 Try updating or downgrading either CUDA or VS, depending on what's older on your system.
 Older versions of VS can be downloaded [from here](https://learn.microsoft.com/en-us/visualstudio/releases/2022/release-history#fixed-version-bootstrappers).
 Don't forget to add the new VS installation to your path.
-You can download older version for CUDA directly from Nvidias website.
+You can download older version for CUDA directly from NVIDIA's website.

 Current working combinations: VS Community Edition or VS Build Tools 17.9.2 - CUDA 12.4